Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Experiments and Evaluations

-The learning curves on 6 Atari games are shown in Fig. \ref{fig:Atari_games}.
-Moreover, the highest cumulative returns (indicator of plasticity) achieved during the training of each task are summarized in Table \ref{table:highest_cumulative_score}, and the maximum deterioration ratios (indicator of stability) compared to the previous maximal episode returns are given in Table \ref{table:maximum_deterioration_ratio}.
-Overall, for high-dimensional image inputs, the training performance of the original RL algorithms can be noticeably improved with our CDaKD-RE scheme.
-In Fig. \ref{fig:Atari_games}, our method significantly outperforms DQN on 7 out of 12 tasks, being comparable with DQN on the rest 5 tasks.
-Similarly, our method outperforms Rainbow on 8 out of 12 tasks, being comparable with Rainbow on the rest 4 tasks.
-Furthermore, as shown in Table \ref{table:highest_cumulative_score} and Table \ref{table:maximum_deterioration_ratio}, CDaKD-RE achieves higher maximum cumulative scores and less performance degradation in most tasks compared to its counterparts.
-Among the 24 training settings, only 2 maximum cumulative scores achieved by CDaKD-RE are slightly lower than those of baselines.
-In terms of the average performance degradation ratio, DQN and Rainbow incorporated with CDaKD-RE surpass the original RL methods by $3.4\%$ and $3.7\%$ ($N=10,000$), respectively.
-Note that, even with a large memory ($N=1,000,000$), CDaKD-RE still shows certain advantages over the baselines.
+Additionally, to demonstrate the scalability and flexibility of our method, we also provide the results of IQ-RE with DQN and Rainbow separately, on 6 Atari games.
+The learning curves are shown in Fig. \ref{fig:Atari_games} and the highest cumulative returns achieved during training are summarized in Table \ref{table:highest_cumulative_score_atari}.
+Overall, for high-dimensional image inputs, the training performance of the underlying RL algorithms can be noticeably improved with our IQ-RE scheme, while SRNN provides little contribution to both underlying RL methods.
+Specifically, in Fig. \ref{fig:Atari_games}, with DQN as the underlying RL method, IQ-RE significantly outperforms DQN and SRNN on 7 out of 12 tasks, being comparable with DQN and SRNN on the rest 5 tasks.
+Similarly, with Rainbow as the underlying RL method, IQ-RE outperforms baselines on 8 out of 12 tasks, while being comparable with baselines on the rest 4 tasks.
+The two-sample Kolmogorov-Smirnov test in Appendix \ref{ks_test} further confirms that the improvement brought by IQ-RE is statistically significant.
+Furthermore, as shown in Table \ref{table:highest_cumulative_score_atari}, IQ-RE achieves higher maximum cumulative scores in most tasks than its counterparts.
+Among the 24 training settings, the maximum cumulative scores achieved by IQ-RE are slightly lower than those of baselines in only 4 cases and 2 cases when combined with DQN and Rainbow, respectively.
+It is worth noting that, even with a large memory ($N=1,000,000$), IQ-RE still shows certain advantages over the baselines.

-Moreover, we observe that: 1) DQN and SRNN agents exhibit high sensitivity to the replay buffer capacity.
-They generally perform well with a large buffer (except on {\em CartPole-v1}), but their performance deteriorates significantly when the buffer capacity is reduced.
-DQN performs worst among all baselines when there is no experience replay, as both DQN and SRNN may face severe data drift when the buffer is small, and approximately {\em i.i.d.} training data are required to avoid possible interference in training.
-2) CDaKD-GS and CDaKD-IS leverage the cumulative game score and initial state distribution to partition contexts, respectively.
-However, neither the game score nor the initial state distribution is a perfect determining factor for context boundaries, making it difficult to achieve the necessary decoupling of differently distributed states.
-Furthermore, they require prior knowledge about the scores for each level of the game or the initial state distribution of the environment.